from small one page howto to huge articles all in one place

 ESC [ ?
 3 h

 DECCOLM (default off = 80 columns): 80/132 col mode switch.
-The driver sources note that this alone does not suffice; some user-mode utility such as resizecons(8) has to change the hardware registers on the console video card.
+The driver sources note that this alone does not suffice; some use-mode utility such as resizecons(8) has to change the hardware registers on the console video card.

 ESC [ ?
 5 h

-DECSCNM (default off): Set reverse-video mode.
+DECSCNM (default off): Set revers-video mode.

 ESC [ ?
 6 h